walkerRnD/codebuff/common/src/db/schema.knowledge.md

 - Use Postgres's built-in calculated columns (GENERATED ALWAYS AS) instead of default values when computing values from other columns
 - Example: For timestamp calculations based on other columns, prefer GENERATED ALWAYS AS over DEFAULT
+- The endDate field in quota queries is derived from next_quota_reset using COALESCE
+- Important: When querying quota info, endDate already contains the next_quota_reset value - avoid redundant selection
+- The endDate field in quota queries is derived from next_quota_reset using COALESCE
+- Important: When querying quota info, endDate already contains the next_quota_reset value - avoid redundant selection

 ## Referral System Implementation